JoeHEZHAO/procedure-planing/README.md

 python InstVids2TFRecord_NIV.py
 bash lmdb_encode_NIV.sh 1 1
 ```
-(ii) The train/evaluation code for NIV is in the same design before.
+(ii) The train/evaluation code for NIV is in the same design as before.
 ```
 python NIV_main.py
 ```